denten-books/plain-text/main.md

 something coupled directly into the nervous system and inscribed into the neural network of the brain (as the ultimate hard- or rather wetware platform).
-The movement from afar to within logically completes the program of "intellect augmentation," a program which begins not with Vannevar Bush, J. C. R.
+The movement from afar to within logically completes the program of "intellect augmentation," a program which begins not with Vannevar Bush, J.C.R.
 Licklider, and Douglas Engelbart (who used the term); and not with *Xerox*, the ultimate purveyors of radical surface reading, but with the invention of writing itself.
 Reading "for meaning", in these not at all futuristic